Starting a Bee Garden

 But did you know that some gardeners are starting bee gardens to attract more bees?
 Bees are also helpful when it comes to the growth of fruits and vegetables too.

 In this blog, we are going to examine how to start your bee garden.
 It’s not very hard to do, and these easy steps can help you get started.

 First off, you need to create a habitat that will attract bees.
-You might think bees would be invited to a nice yard and some will be, but the best way to attract bees is to create a bee habitat which includes: a small brush pile, areas with dry grasses and reeds, and dead wood.
+You might think bees would be invited to a nice yard, and some will be, but the best way to attract bees is to create a bee habitat that includes: a small brush pile, areas with dry grasses and reeds, and deadwood.